sopel-irc/sopel-github/README.md

 #### Configuring behind a proxy
 This is the __recommended__ way of configuring the webhook functionality, as there may be security flaws in the other method.

-First, configure the github module.
+First, configure the GitHub module.
 You may do so by running `sopel --configure-modules` or changing the config file directly.
 ```
 [github]
 webhook = True